 - Created a browser extension to make downvoted posts MORE visible, instead of less visible - to attempt to prevent deliberate censorship attempts on Steemit.

 I also offer Steem Stats and useful features at SteemOcean.com, which includes the unique ranking system for 'benevolence' / generosity on the blockchain.
 This ranking system allows you to track who is voting for who and whether or not they support the community here or just themselves.
 You can also view the latest tables of reputation ranks and other data.

 I have plans to develop some other interesting tools for Steem in the future, once time is available.
 If I make it to a top position in the witness list then I will happily set aside significant time in my life to develop large scale systems that significantly evolve the Steem experience.

 I am also planning to make a video series for Youtube/Vimeo etc. which will promote both Steem and Steemit by educating the wider world as to why they are a great platform for the future of the internet and dispelling the common misconceptions that act as barriers when people consider moving from other social networks to new ones such as Steemit.
 The psychology of change is one of my main interests in life and I will have fun exploring the topic and motivating new users to visit Steemit in the process.

 The Servers I am currently using have a great specification, meaning they are capable of performing well for many months ahead.
 Running the code that manages the Steem blockchain requires quite a lot of RAM (memory) and the amount will continually increase as Steem is used more and more.

 1Gbps Internet Connection

-Once I become more established as a witness I will also launch other servers that perform other roles – including setting up a seed node to allow others to access the Steem Blockchain reliably, plus also setting up a backup server in case the primary server fails.
+Once I become more established as a witness I will also launch other servers that perform other roles – including setting up a seed node to allow others to access the Steem Blockchain reliably.

 Voting for me